Metal Shop Basic Rules and Orientation

 Tool testing is free for everyone and required before you may use shop equipment.
 Our objective is to ensure that you know how to use the tools competently while ensuring your safety, the safety of others, and the longevity of Asylum's equipment.
 It will likely be necessary to schedule more than one session to test on all metal shop tools.

 Previous training or experience is required, especially for the Welders, the Hand Held Plasma Cutter, and the Oxy-Acetylene torches.
-For instruction, including refreshers, take a class (group instruction may not be available during Covid).
+For instruction, take a class (group instruction may not be available during Covid).

 Tool Testing Online Sign Up

 - Please sign up at least 24 hours in advance, or follow individual instructor requests on the tool testing calendar.

 - Private instruction maybe available.
 Contact our Director of Education for information.

 Email list membership is required for all shop users.
 To join, send an email to firstname.lastname@example.org with a request to join the list.